Pistonite/botw-ist/packages/manual/src/action/low_level.md

 ## Change Item Data

 The <skyb>!write</skyb> supercommand lets you edit the data for an item using the [Item Meta Syntax](../user/syntax_item.md#metadata).
-Inventory and GameData state are fixed and synced afterward.
+Inventory is fixed afterward, but GameData is NOT synced (for historical reason).

 Currently, changing the `ingredients` is not supported.